UmairAzam20/THM-Anthem/README.md

 Throughout this writeup, I encountered several technical challenges that affected my workflow.

-1. Time Limitation & Bug on TryHackMe Attack Box Initially, I used the TryHackMe Attack Box.
+**1. Time Limitation & Bug on TryHackMe Attack Box**

+Initially, I used the TryHackMe Attack Box.
 However, the free tier has a limitation of only 1 hour per day.
 To extend the session, there is supposed to be an "Add 1 Hour" button that can be clicked when the time is about to run out.

 **The problem:**

-Even after clicking the "Add 1 Hour" button, the system seemed to have a bug — the remaining time did not update.
+Even after clicking the "Add 1 Hour" button, the system seemed to have a bug —

+the remaining time did not update.
 As a result, the Attack Box still expired, and I was forced to restart the Attack Machine from scratch.

-2. Impact of the Issue
+**2. Impact of the Issue**

-Multiple IP Addresses – Due to several restarts, this writeup contains different IP addresses for the same attack sequence.
+**Multiple IP Addresses – **

+Due to several restarts, this writeup contains different IP addresses for the same attack sequence.

+**Disrupted Workflow – **

-Disrupted Workflow – The process of writing the writeup became non-linear, as I had to wait for the machine to become ready again.
+The process of writing the writeup became non-linear, as I had to wait for the machine to become ready again.

 ## Tools Used